backstage/backstage/.changeset/twelve-melons-notice.md

 '@backstage/plugin-tech-insights-backend': patch
 ---

-Modify router endpoint to handle singular and collections of request params similarly.
+Modify router endpoint to handle singular and collections of request parameters similarly.